Why Am I So Angry All The Time? Hidden Causes & Solutions

 • Headaches, primarily caused by muscle tension

-• Aggressive or Violent Behavior: Showing tendencies toward physical aggression is a critical warning of problematic anger.
+• Aggressive or Violent Behavior: Showing tendencies toward physical aggression is a critical warning sign of problematic anger.

 Bar graph displaying common symptoms associated with feeling angry all the time, aiding in the identification of chronic anger issues.

-Negative Effects of Chronic Anger on Health
+Negative Ways Chronic Anger Impacts Your Health

 Mental Health Impacts of Chronic Anger